ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 down and new workers will be added in.
 The training function will be restarted, but progress from the previous execution can be resumed through checkpointing.

+.. note:: In order to retain progress when recovery, your training function **must** implement logic for both saving *and* loading :ref:`checkpoints
+   <sgd-checkpointing>`.

 The number of retries is configurable through the ``max_retries`` argument of the ``Trainer`` constructor.